-What was the treatment plan
+What was the treatment plan?

 I had the first real appointment with my oncologist and my surgeon.
-Standard of care for someone with my diagnosis was going to be five-and-a-half weeks of combination chemotherapy and radiation, a little bit of a break, then surgery.
+Standard of care for someone with my diagnosis was going to be 5.5 weeks of combination chemotherapy and radiation, a little bit of a break, then surgery.

-Surgery could range for so many different things, it just depended on what they found inside.
-Surgery and then chemotherapy, again.
+Surgery could range for so many different things.
+It just depended on what they found inside.
+Surgery and then chemotherapy again.

 That’s very, very broad, but that’s what standard of care was for colorectal cancer.
 I say colorectal cancer because my tumor was not only in my colon, but also in my rectal area.
 It was a 13-centimeter tumor they found that wasn’t in just one organ.

-How did it get re-staged from 3 to 2C
+How did it get restaged from 3 to 2C?

 I went through radiation and chemo without knowing anything, so that’s another fear.
 You don’t know.
-I had my scans, obviously, but I had no idea that cancer is growing in me, is it not growing in me?
-You don’t’ know if your treatment is actually working.
+I had my scans, obviously, but I had no idea that cancer is growing in me.
+Is it not growing in me?
+You don’t know if your treatment is actually working.

-It wasn’t until I had my first surgery, after that in September, that I was opened up that they realized the lymph nodes they first thought were involved, were only inflamed, it was just inflammation.
+It wasn’t until I had my first surgery after that in September that I was opened up that they realized the lymph nodes they first thought were involved were only inflamed.
+It was just inflammation.

 It had not gotten into my lymph nodes or spread in my body, so it was downgraded to 2C, which is better.
 It’s always better to be downgraded than upgraded, and it’s rare that it happens.